Blue cheese

-Blue cheese or bleu cheese is any cheese made with the addition of cultures of edible molds, which create blue-green spots or veins through the cheese.
-Blue cheeses vary in flavor from mild to strong and from slightly sweet to salty or sharp; in colour from pale to dark; and in consistency from liquid to hard.
+Blue cheese is any cheese made with the addition of cultures of edible molds, which create blue-green spots or veins through the cheese.
+Blue cheeses vary in flavor from mild to strong and from slightly sweet to salty or sharp; in color from pale to dark; and in consistency from liquid to hard.
 They may have a distinctive smell, either from the mold or from various specially cultivated bacteria such as Brevibacterium linens.

 Some blue cheeses are injected with spores before the curds form, and others have spores mixed in with the curds after they form.
 Blue cheeses are typically aged in temperature-controlled environments.

 History

 Blue cheese is believed to have been discovered by accident when cheeses were stored in caves with naturally controlled temperature and moisture levels which happened to be favorable environments for varieties of harmless mold.
 Analysis of paleofeces sampled in the salt mines of Hallstatt, Austria showed that miners of the Hallstatt Period (800 to 400 BC) already consumed blue cheese and beer.

 According to legend, one of the first blue cheeses, Roquefort, was discovered when a young boy, eating bread and ewes' milk cheese, abandoned his meal in a nearby cave after seeing a beautiful girl in the distance.
 When he returned months later, the mold (Penicillium roqueforti) had transformed his cheese into Roquefort.